sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-07-Duplicate-Code-And-Clean-Test.md

         assertEquals(2, testBookCopies.get(gardensOfTheMoon), "Incorrect number of copies added");
     }
 ```
 We want to call our function `assert_________` where we fill in the blank with something meaningful.
 This is because this private helper function is effectively wrapping up our existing assert statements in a function.
-Starting the function name with `assert` clearly communicates to the reader "Hey, these are our test assertions!".
+Starting the function name with `assert` clearly communicates to the reader "Hey, these are our test assertions!"

 Notice we do *not* include a @Test tag.
 That's because *this isn't a test method*.
 This is a method **used** by our tests (a helper method).